mcthuesen/MobilePay-PoS-v10/docs/payment_flows.md

 ### <a name="instant"></a>Instant Payment Flow

 The sequence diagram below shows the sunshine flow for Instant payments where the user is checked-in before the payment has been initiated.
+When that state of the payment reaches Captured the payment is done and the PoS is ready for the next user to check in or the next payment to be initiated.

 [![](assets/images/InstantFlow.png)](assets/images/InstantFlow.png)